Updated August 2019

 7. Explore More Of Boise On Electric Bikes

-Before heading out on our adventure for the day, we squeezed in a stop at Boise Electric Bikes.
-We had already experienced how easy it was to get around Boise via bikes, but this company takes it to the next level.
+Before heading out on our adventure for the day, we squeezed in a stop to check out some electric bikes.
+We had already experienced how easy it was to get around Boise via bikes, but electric bikes take it to the next level.

-They build everything from electric mountain bikes, road bikes, and custom-built ones for people with specific needs and desires!
-Berty was able to give one a spin on the nearby neighborhood streets and he was hooked!
+Berty was able to give one a spin around the nearby neighborhood streets and he was hooked!

 Are you a commuter?
 Hauling lots of stuff?
 Mountain biker?
 You name it, they will build it for you.
-We were impressed even with our short visit!
+Here are some Boise Electric Bike Companies to check out during your stay:

-More Idaho Adventures: 6 Idaho Hot Springs You Must Visit
+More Idaho Adventures: 15 Amazing Idaho Hot Springs You Must Visit

 8. Drink Your Way Through Wine Country